Select Page

 Teacher will contact students prior to class: Yes

-Each Kit will include the pattern on a 24”x24” piece of Monk’s Cloth and all yarns needed to complete the project.
+Kit Description: Each Kit will include the pattern on a 24”x24” piece of Monk’s Cloth and all pre-cut wool strips needed to complete the project.
 Oxford Punch Needles and Gripper Frames are NOT included in the Kits but will be available to use or purchase during the workshop.

 Bio: Kevin was born and raised in small town Amherst, Nova Scotia and is now settled in Shemogue, New Brunswick, Canada.
 He started his arts path in his early teens with Oil Painting, to be followed by Tole Painting which he successfully taught for 5 years.
 After many forays in the Fiber Arts, including Punch Needle Embroidery, Cross Stitch, Needlepoint and Latch Hook, Kevin was introduced to Traditional Rug Hooking by his Mother.
 Kevin has evolved into Punch Needle Rug Hooking where he has found great peace and relaxation in using the Amy Oxford Punch Needle.
 He is a Certified Oxford Punch Needle Rug Hooking Instructor and is offering classes throughout the area and is excited to spread the joy of Punch Needle Rug Hooking.
 In 2020 Kevin built his 400 sq. ft.
 Studio where he offers Punch Needle Rug Hooking classes as well as sell basic supplies for both Traditional Rug Hooking and Punch Needle Rug Hooking.
 Kevin has also enjoyed traveling to teach the art of Punch Needle Rug Hooking throughout Nova Scotia, New Brunswick, Ohio, Maine and has become a annual instructor at The Hooked Rug Museum of North America in Hubbards, Nova Scotia.